electronsandstuff/py-pfeiffer-vacuum-protocol/README.md

 ```
 pip install pfeiffer-vacuum-protocol
 ```
 Testing is done with python's unit testing framework.
-You can verify the current branch is working with the following command.
+You can verify the current branch is working with the following command run from the root of this repo.
 ```
-[cmpierce@turing dist]$ python -m unittest pfeiffer_vacuum_protocol.tests
+[cmpierce@turing dist]$ python -m unittest
 ...............................
 ----------------------------------------------------------------------
 Ran 31 tests in 0.006s